jasp-stats/jasp-desktop/Resources/Help/analyses/auditclassicalplanning.md

 the population's summary statistics (total size and value) to calculate how many samples need to be evaluated in order to meet a certain confidence in their judgement.
-The frequentist *planning* analysis may use the risk assessments from the *audit risk model* to adjust the required riks of finding material errors.
+The frequentist *planning* analysis may use the risk assessments from the *audit risk model* to adjust the required risks of finding material errors.

 *Note:* When you have access to the raw population data you may want to use the *audit workflow*, an analysis that guides you through the audit process.